 It is column-oriented and allows to generate analytical reports using SQL queries in real-time.

-ClickHouse's performance exceeds comparable column-oriented DBMS currently available on the market.
+ClickHouse's performance exceeds comparable column-oriented database management systems currently available on the market.
 It processes hundreds of millions to more than a billion rows and tens of gigabytes of data per single server per second.Detailed comparison

 ClickHouse uses all available hardware to its full potential to process each query as fast as possible.
 Peak processing performance for a single query stands at more than 2 terabytes per second (after decompression, only used columns).
 In distributed setup reads are automatically balanced among healthy replicas to avoid increasing latency.